If your company has been around a while, you’re probably familiar with the term legacy.

 Pros of Legacy Systems

-But even with all their potential problems, legacy systems are used for a reason—several, actually—especially by established businesses.
+Even with all their potential problems, legacy systems are used for a reason—several, actually—especially by established businesses.

 - Legacy systems can be critical to a company’s IT infrastructure.
 Banks use legacy environments to process transactions and manage accounts.
 Branches of the US government, like the IRS, are steeped in legacy systems (source).
 And retail merchants report spending “58% of their IT budget to maintain legacy systems” (source).